zachbutton/crystalize.js/README.md

 1. We called `.leave(2)`, so shards with id `4` and `5` are excluded from here on.
 2. We called `.take(1)`, so we're only interested in keeping the next most recend shard, id `3`
 3. `crystal` contains the aggregate of all the shards we didn't leave: 1, 2, and 3
-4. `base` contains only the aggregate of the shards we didn't `take`.
+4. `base` contains only the aggregate of the shards we didn't take or leave.
 In this case, that's 1 & 2.

-The value `L` is reset if you call `.with()` or `.without`, and all shards that were left will not be part of the next crystalizer object:
+The value `L` is reset if you call `.with()` or `.without()`, and all shards that were left will not be part of the next crystalizer object:

 ```typescript
 let crystalizer2 = crystalizer.leave(4).with([